WerDei/Biome-Replacer/README.md

-**This mod has a Neoforge 1.21 port:** https://modrinth.com/mod/biome-replacer-neoforge
+**This mod has a Forge/Neoforge port:** https://modrinth.com/mod/biome-replacer-neoforge

 ----
 <!-- modrinth_exclude.start -->